 The Port Authority's Assistant Port Director, John Lava, retired from government service on January 3, 2013.

-In a congratulatory letter, Director of Port Commerce Richard M. Larrabee, noted:
+In a congratulatory letter, Director of Port Department Richard M. Larrabee, noted:

 "I speak for the Port Authority and the entire port community when I express our sincere gratitude to you for your 34 years of service and outstanding leadership over the past six years serving as Assistant Port Director.
 Your hard work and diligence has greatly benefitted the port and has made a positive and significant impact on our region's global trade community.
 This past year has been particularly challenging with the realignment of [Centralized Examination Stations – CES] operations and the aftermath of Hurricane Sandy."